-- What are the best methods to use in different situations (with cost comparisons)? - How, where and when to plant (a guide to planting different propagules)? - What are the application and production logistics of each propagule type? - What is the best way to cover large areas? - What access is there to Sphagnum sources -harvesting from existing sources or manufacturing? - What permissions have been granted for collection of material and planting of collected material?
+- What are the best methods to use in different situations (with cost comparisons)? - How, where and when to plant (a guide to planting different propagules)? - What are the application and production logistics of each propagule type? - What is the best way to cover large areas? - What access is there to Sphagnum sources -harvesting from existing sources or manufacturing? - · What permissions have been granted for are there implications of using a homogenous gene pool (i.e. grown from micro-propagated material of local origin, even when many different collections are used) or distributing material around the country (translocated material)? - What species will establish most readily?
+Should we be trying to immediately establish 'bog' species, or use a nursery crop of fen species, particularly in areas where there has been high atmospheric deposition?